 The fabulous summer of 2018 ended for us in late July.
 Our weather has fortunately reverted to type here, with grey days, dampness, drizzle and occasional deluges.
 Only 3 days with no rain as of August 27th.

-However August is often like this, with dramatic light and cloud changes within just a few hours… This year, I’m really enjoying these changes.
+However, August is often like this, with dramatic light and cloud changes within just a few hours.
+This year, I’m really enjoying these changes.
 After half a million litres of water fell on every hectare during a single 24 hour period, the real worry of running out of water has dissipated and manual watering is at last no longer needed.
 Fields are green once more.
-The stream flows with sound, the Demoiselle’s stream side Spearwort plant is now well under water and the seasonal markers I always look for at summer’s end have begun to appear.
+The stream flows with sound, the Beautiful demoiselle’s, Calopteryx virgo, stream side Lesser spearwort, Ranunculus flammula, plant is now well under water and the seasonal markers I always look for at summer’s end have begun to appear.

 I still find identifying mushrooms is a tricky business – worse than moths or bumblebees perhaps.